tomstryhn/ADObjectOwner/README.md

 # ADObjectOwner PowerShell Module

-PowerShell Module, for making the process of changing the Owner of ADObjects that much easier and quick.
+PowerShell Module, for making the process of changing the Owner of bulk ADObjects so much more simple.

 ## Content